 With a certain degree of irony, Missouri is expected to transition quickly from a medical-only market to a recreational one, with adult-use sales potentially beginning as early as Q1 of 2023, while Maryland — traditionally more liberal and with more widespread support of legalization and with a longer-running medical program — is expected to slow-roll its switch, with some lawmakers projecting adult-use sales won’t begin for at least two full years.

-Meanwhile, Arkansas, North Dakota and South Dakota all rejected legalization measures.
+Meanwhile, Arkansas, North Dakota and South Dakota all rejected legalization measures in the election.
 Each of the three hardline conservative states already have functioning medical marijuana programs, but strong opposition forces led to the “No” votes winning big with regards to adult-use cannabis.
 South Dakota was the closest to passing, with 52.9% of voters rejecting Measure 27, while North Dakota’s Measure 2 and Arkansas’ Issue 4 fell, receiving just 45.1% and 43.7% of their votes, respectively.

 The result of November 8, 2022 was hardly devastating — adding two new recreational states is nothing to take for granted — but over the past six years, cannabis had become the one subject Americans throughout this vast, troubled nation could agree upon.
 During the 2016, 2018 and 2020 elections, 16 of the 18 legalization measures put before voters were approved.
 To get only two of five in 2022 — and to make no progress on medical marijuana in the last handful of holdouts — feels like a step back toward the divisive realm of partisan politics.